- Reference Number: HEY-664/2018

 If you are an outpatient, the person accompanying you will be contacted to collect you.
 If you are an inpatient you will be transferred back to your ward.

 Who can have a gastric balloon?

 Patients suitable for the gastric balloon must have a BMI (body mass index) of 27 or higher.
-The gastric balloon can be used in a staged approach for patients who are too heavy to go directly to weight loss surgery or as the main treatment for patients who are too high risk to have surgery at all.
-It can sometimes be used as an alternative for patients who do not wish to have surgery at all or do not meet the recommended minimum weight guidelines for surgery.
+The gastric balloon can be used in a staged approach for patients who are too heavy to go directly to weight loss surgery or as the main treatment for patients who are too high risk to have surgery.
+It can sometimes be used as an alternative for patients who do not wish to have surgery or do not meet the recommended minimum weight guidelines for surgery.

 Who should not have the balloon?

-The following conditions are unadvisable for an intra-gastric balloon:
+The following conditions are not advisable for an intra-gastric balloon:

 - Previous gastric surgery (includes any anti-reflux operation).

 - Hiatus hernia 5 cm in size or greater.

 - Significant coagulation disorder (blood clotting).